So you are facing criminal prosecution and have pleaded not guilty at the Mention hearing after seeking legal advice. The trial date is coming up.

 During examination-in-chief, the prosecutor will show the exhibits described by the PW and then seek to produce them as prosecution exhibits.

 If there are "special issues", then the police officers who arrested and cautioned the defendant who took a statement from the defendant would also testify.
-He would normally tell the Court how he conducted the relevant procedure, explained the rights to the defendant, and how the defendant confessed to the crime.
+He would normally tell the Court how he conducted the relevant procedure such as declaring arrest and cautioning the defendant, explained the rights to the defendant, and how the defendant confessed to the crime.

 For example, the PW may say: I cautioned the defendant, who then said to me “Ah Sir, give me a chance please.
 I smoked cannabis because I felt stressed out. " None of my teammates nor I exerted any violence, threat or offered any inducement to the defendant.